 - Live Q&A panel discussion from our session speakers

-Please note that Sophos is not a licensed insurance producer and is not selling, solicitating or negotiating insurance on behalf of any third party.
-By providing access to any third party websites, Sophos is not recommending or endorsing any such third parties, including any insurance producers and carriers, or any products or services offered by such third parties.
-To the extent you access a third party website from a Sophos website, please be advised that Sophos does not investigate, monitor, or check any third party websites, or the content of such websites, for accuracy, appropriateness, or completeness, and you are solely responsible for your interactions with such third parties and their websites.
-For questions regarding insurance products, providers, or terms and conditions, you should consult with a licensed producer.
+Please note that Sophos is not a licensed insurance producer and does not sell, solicit or negotiate insurance products.
+By providing access to any third-party websites, (a) Sophos is not recommending or endorsing any such third parties, including any insurance producers and carriers, or any products or services offered by such third parties, and (b) any materials or links contained on its website are intended merely to provide information.
+To the extent you access a third-party website from a Sophos website, please be advised that Sophos does not investigate, monitor, or check any third-party websites, or the content of such websites, for accuracy, appropriateness, or completeness, and you are solely responsible for your interactions with such third parties.

 Sophos Incident Response Guide